Jayant-Aneja/Sorting-Algorithms-Visualizer/README.md

 This project does not want to teach the theory of sorting algorithms, there are amazing resources, books and courses for this purpose.
 Sorting Visualizer program is for the ones who want to see these algorithms under a different light and theme and hopefully appreciate the processing and brain power behind these piece of genius that in many ways have changed the way we live.

 # Features
-Provides random theme for every run
+* Provides random theme for every run

-Two modes for interaction
+* Two modes for interaction

-Keyboard interface
+* Keyboard interface

-About Mode
+* About Mode

-Interactive Mode

-Using this mode you can watch each swap of variables with interaction.
+* Interactive Mode:- Using this mode you can watch each swap of variables with interaction.
 Press s to go to next swap.

-# Outstanding Mode
-This mode will run the selected algorithm with predefined constant speed.
+* Outstanding Mode:- This mode will run the selected algorithm with predefined constant speed.

 # Menu
 * To start the sorting press s